What is data labeling? Choosing between a rule-based vs. machine learning system

 • Effective in cases of limited data.
 SVMs can work well even when the training data set is small.
 The use of support vectors ensures that only a subset of data points influences the decision boundary, which can be beneficial when data is limited.

-• Ability to handle nonlinear data.
+• Able to handle nonlinear data.
 SVMs can implicitly handle non-linearly separable data by using kernel functions.
 The kernel trick enables SVMs to transform the input space into a higher-dimensional feature space, making it possible to find linear decision boundaries.

-Disadvantages of SVMs
+Disadvantages of support vector machines

 • Computationally intensive.
 SVMs can be computationally expensive, especially when dealing with large data sets.
 The training time and memory requirements increase significantly with the number of training samples.

 • Sensitive to parameter tuning.
-SVMs have parameters such as the regularization parameter and the choice of kernel function.
+SVMs have parameters, such as the regularization parameter and the choice of kernel function.
 The performance of SVMs can be sensitive to these parameter settings.
 Improper tuning can lead to suboptimal results or longer training times.

 • Lack of probabilistic outputs.
 SVMs provide binary classification outputs and do not directly estimate class probabilities.
 Additional techniques, such as Platt scaling or cross-validation, are needed to obtain probability estimates.